cilginc/cilginc.github.io/_posts/2025-06-21-TryHackMe-Source.md

 <p>This web server is running in SSL mode.
 Try the URL <a href='https://ip-10-10-178-7.eu-west-1.compute.internal:10000/'>https://ip-10-10-178-7.eu-west-1.compute.internal:10000/</a> instead.<br></p>
 ```

-But site is not working on http so I try http.
+Whoops, it seems the server is a bit shy and insists on using HTTPS.
+Fair enough!
+Let's try that instead.

 ```bash
 ❯ curl https://$IP:10000